 If you need help getting started with your blog, there are a few things I can do.

 - Create SEO rich, well-researched content

 - Edit photos

-I’m always happy to give advice so just get in touch using the contact for below.
+I’m always happy to give advice so just get in touch via email.